Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under

 You can also declare income from securities under both systems.

-during the year will be declared.
 Income tax liability arises when you have made a profit on all your sales.
-Income tax must
+Income tax must be paid under the tax return to

-year.
-Under the ordinary system, you can deduct service fees from the realised income, but not administration fees.
+the ordinary system, you can deduct service fees from the realised income, but not administration fees.

-securities transactions.
-You can also use several investment accounts with several banks at the same time.
-A tax liability
+account designated as the investment account, not the securities transactions.
+You can also use several investment accounts

-only arises if the total of the payouts made from all investment accounts exceeds the total of the contributions made to all
+accounts exceeds the total of the contributions made to all investment accounts.

 Generally, profit or loss can arise in two ways.